-Students on the MSc with Industrial Internship programme will spend up to 36 weeks of their second year on placement with an engineering company.
+Students on the MSc with Industrial Internship programme will spend up to 36 weeks of their second year (third year with the part-time option) on placement with an engineering company.

 It is the responsibility of each student to arrange his or her own Industrial Internship.
 Internships must be approved by the University in accordance with agreed Health, Safety and Welfare requirements.
 Students can avail of a School based employability programme focusing on relevant skills such as CV writing and interview skills to support their applications for industrial internships.

 Successful completion of the industrial internship element will require students to submit a satisfactory placement portfolio at the end of their internship.
 Students who are unable to secure, or satisfactorily pass, their industrial internship will be completed on the MSc Mechanical Engineering and Management.

 Mechanical Engineering with Management and Industrial Internship highlights